Government Arsenal

-The Government Arsenal (GA) is an agency of the Philippine government under the Department of National Defense, responsible for the production of basic weaponry and ammunition for the Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP).
+The Government Arsenal (GA) is an agency of the Philippine government under the Department of National Defense, responsible for the production of basic weaponry and ammunition.
+GA and Elisco Tool Manufacturing Company were among the firearms companies known for manufacturing M16 rifles for the Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP) before the latter was defunct.
+(Note: Other companies known to manufacture M16-type rifles for AFP/PNP/other law enforcement agency contracts include the United Defense Manufacturing Corporation and Shooter Arms.)

 GA is led by Florante M. Amano (Director) and Arnold Rafael Y. Depakakibo (assistant director).